• Skip to main content

 March 5, 2019

 Now on display in the Visitor Center is the exhibit “Shining Examples: Silver from the McFaddin-Ward House Collection.”
 In the tall case are featured coffee pots, pitchers, and tumblers.
-Specialized pieces for gracefully serving fish, toast, cheese, bone marrow and even the South American drink, yerba mate.
-Silver is both beautiful and practical once combined …
+Specialized …

 Read moreShining Examples: Silver from the McFaddin-Ward House Collection